Breast cancer

 Breast cancer screening can be instrumental, given that the size of a breast cancer and its spread are among the most critical factors in predicting the prognosis of the disease.
 Breast cancers found during screening are typically smaller and less likely to have spread outside the breast.
 Training health workers to do clinical breast examination may have potential to detect breast cancer at an early stage.
 A 2013 Cochrane review found that it was unclear whether mammographic screening does more harm than good, in that a large proportion of women who test positive turn out not to have the disease.
-A 2009 review for the US Preventive Services Task Force found evidence of benefit in those 40 to 70 years of age, and the organization recommends screening every two years in women 50 to 74 years of age.
+A 2009 review for the US Preventive Services Task Force found evidence of benefit in those 40 to 70 years of age, and the organization recommends screening every two years in women ages 50 to 74.

 The medications tamoxifen or raloxifene may be used in an effort to prevent breast cancer in those who are at high risk of developing it.
 Surgical removal of both breasts is another preventive measure in some high risk women.
-In those who have been diagnosed with cancer, a number of treatments may be used, including surgery, radiation therapy, chemotherapy, hormonal therapy, and targeted therapy.
+In those who have been diagnosed with cancer, several treatments may be used, including surgery, radiation therapy, chemotherapy, hormonal therapy, and targeted therapy.
 Types of surgery vary from breast-conserving surgery to mastectomy.
 Breast reconstruction may take place at the time of surgery or at a later date.
 In those in whom the cancer has spread to other parts of the body, treatments are mostly aimed at improving quality of life and comfort.

 Outcomes for breast cancer vary depending on the cancer type, the extent of disease, and the person's age.
-The five-year survival rates in England and the United States are between 80 and 90%.
+The five-year survival rates in United States and in the UK are over 90%.
 In developing countries, five-year survival rates are lower.
 Worldwide, breast cancer is the leading type of cancer in women, accounting for 25% of all cases.
 In 2018, it resulted in two million new cases and 627,000 deaths.
 It is more common in developed countries, and is more than 100 times more common in women than in men.
 For transgender individuals on gender-affirming hormone therapy, breast cancer is five times more common in cisgender women than in transgender men, and 46 times more common in transgender women than in cisgender men.